-Evangelion: 3.0+1.0: Thrice Upon A Time is the fourth and final entry in the Rebuild of Evangelion tetralogy, a retelling of the 1995 Neon Genesis Evangelion series.
+Evangelion: 3.0+1.0: Thrice Upon A Time is the fourth and final entry in the Rebuild of Evangelion tetralogy, which are based on the premise of 1995’s Neon Genesis Evangelion series but offer a different story.
 The last movie, Evangelion: 3.0 You Can (Not) Redo, was released in 2012.
 A trailer released in December 2020 previewed the theme song “One Last Kiss” by Utada Hikaru, who also performed the theme songs of the other Rebuild of Evangelion movies.

 Sources: Evangelion Twitter page, Evangelion website